kognifai/PoseidonNext-Framework/SDK-documentation/Authorization-Service.md

 }
 ```

-## Example usage of the authorization service is shown below:
+## Example for usage of the authorization service is shown below:

 ```typescript
 import { IResource, Permissions } from '@kognifai/poseidon-authorizationservice';